FWCP approves 77 fish & wildlife projects in 2026—2027

 Coastal Region

-The 2025-2026 projects align with our priorities for riparian areas, wetlands, uplands, rivers, lakes, and reservoirs.
-The projects are diverse and support a wide range of fish species including sockeye, Chinook, and other salmonids, and wildlife such as purple martins, black swifts, bats, marmots, and northern spotted owl.
+The 2026—2027 projects and funding approved by our Coastal Region board will support a wide range of fish species including sockeye, Chinook, and other salmonids, and wildlife such as purple martins, black swifts, bats, marmots, and northern spotted owls, and more.
+Read our project list.

 Peace Region

-The 2025-2026 projects align with our priorities for riparian areas, wetlands, uplands, rivers, lakes, and reservoirs.
-The projects are diverse and support a wide range of fish species including bull trout, Arctic grayling, and kokanee, and wildlife such as wolverine, bats, caribou, Stone’s sheep, elk, and moose.
+The 2026—2027 projects and funding approved by our Peace Region board will support a wide range of fish and wildlife species including bull trout, Arctic grayling, bats, caribou, Stone’s sheep, and moose.